KatyEB/PrediCT/README.md

 Problem:

 Current coronary artery calcium (CAC) tests are widely used in clinical practice but have limited predictive power regarding when and where future occlusions may occur.
-While more advanced imaging techniques such as coronary CT angiography (CCTA) offer greater predictive capabilities and resolution, they are more resource-intensive, time-consuming, and less practical for routine use.
+While more advanced imaging techniques such as Intravascular Ultrasound (IVUS) and optical coherence tomography (OCT) offer greater predictive capabilities and resolution, they are more resource-intensive, time-consuming, and less practical for routine use.
 At present, there is no diagnostic tool in cardiology that combines strong predictive ability with high clinical usability and accessibility.
 ________________________________________
 Hypothesis: